Trump Isn’t Done Making a Mess of the Federal Government

 The incoming Biden administration is facing several overlapping problems caused by the one currently occupying the White House.
 As a result of President Trump’s refusal to accept the results of the election, the office designed to facilitate presidential transitions, the General Services Administration, has refused to release millions of dollars in federal funding to aid in the transition.
 Citing the GSA’s decision to deny Biden’s win, both the Office of the Director of National Intelligence and the U.S. Agency for International Development stated Tuesday they will not cooperate with the president-elect.

 The Biden camp must now wait for these bureaucratic dominoes to fall, an event precipitated either by Trump’s concession of the race, or by the formal electoral college vote on December 14 — a potential wait of over a month that would throw off the critical work of the transition.
 And as this wait drags on, Trump continues to gum up the gears of the federal government.
 Biden has already stated that his first 100 days will be devoted in part to undoing Trump’s most dangerous policies from the last four years.
-Unfortunately, the president-elect will also have to contend with the damage done over Trump’s last 70 days.
+Though fears of the havoc Trump might wreak in a second term have now subsided, the president-elect will now have to contend with the damage done over his predecessor’s last 70 days.

 It began on Friday at the U.S. Global Change Research Program, when Michael Kuperberg, the official responsible for producing the National Climate Assessment — which informs the regulations for climate policy — was removed from his position.
 His role is now expected to be filled by a National Oceanic and Atmospheric Administration official who wrote this summer that “that carbon dioxide is plant food and is not a pollutant.”
 On the same day as Kuperberg’s ouster, the New York Times notes that “Neil Chatterjee, head of the agency that regulates the nation’s utility markets, was demoted by the White House, after he publicly supported the use of renewable power.”